Hungarian People's Republic: Formation

 Rákosi complied by pressuring the other parties to push out those members not willing to do the Communists' bidding, ostensibly because they were "fascists".
 Later on, after the Communists won full power, he referred to this practice as "salami tactics".
 Prime Minister Ferenc Nagy was forced to resign as prime minister in favour of a more pliant Smallholder, Lajos Dinnyés.
 In the 1947 elections, the Communists became the largest party, but were well short of a majority.
 The coalition was retained with Dinnyés as prime minister.

-However, by this time most of the other parties' more courageous members had been pushed out, leaving them in the hands of fellow travellers.
+In October 1947, Rákosi dropped all pretense of liberal democracy.
+He gave the non-Communist parties an ultimatum: cooperate with a new, Communist-dominated coalition government or go into exile.
+In short order, most of the other parties' more courageous members were pushed out, leaving them in the hands of fellow travellers willing to do the MKP's bidding.

 In June 1948 the Communists forced the Social Democrats to merge with them to form the Hungarian Working People's Party (MDP).
 However, the few independent-minded Social Democrats were quickly shunted aside, leaving the MDP as a renamed and enlarged Communist Party.
 Rákosi then forced Tildy to turn over the presidency to Social Democrat-turned-Communist Árpád Szakasits.
 In December, Dinnyés was replaced by the leader of the Smallholders' left wing, the openly pro-Communist István Dobi.

 At the elections of May 1949, voters were presented with a single Communist-dominated list, comprising candidates from all parties and running on a common programme.
 By this time, there was virtually no opposition left in the country.
 On 18 August, the newly elected National Assembly passed a new constitution – a near-carbon copy of the Soviet constitution.
 When it was officially promulgated on 20 August, the country was renamed the "Hungarian People's Republic."